How this site is built and published

 Hosting

 This site is hosted from a worker in a free-tier Cloudflare account.
-The worker does a Hugo build and deploy on any changes to the github repo for this site; I just have to push to github to update the site (and the update to the live site is very quick).
+The worker does a Hugo build and deploy on any changes to the github repo for this site; I just have to push to github to update the site (and the update to the live site is < 1min usually).

 Cloudflare obviously want to up-sell you to a paid account, so the free tier has various things nerfed, e.g. any embedded video player is stripped out.